dhimanparas20/Room_Automation_CI-CD_Deploy/README.md

 These instructions will work on any Debian based OS including Ubuntu, RaspberryPi, WSL2 etc...
 (For non-Debian distros, commands for installation need to be tweaked)

+- Don't forget to allow port 1883 & 1884 in your firewall Settings

 _By default the config allows only to use local connections for security reasons but since authentication is enabled below, that's not the case._

 ## 1. Install docker